 Step 4: Sign the work trade waiver and submit your $35 non-refundable application fee using a credit card (credit card must have an expiration of 09/25 or later) to complete and submit your application!
 Check your inbox to make sure you have received an email confirming your application has been successfully submitted.
 (Check your spam/promotions folders if necessary!)
 If you do not receive a confirmation email by the following day email worktrade@creativeneighborhoods.com so we can check for your application.

-Step 5: Get excited but be patient!
+Step 5: Get excited, but be patient!
 Since Pickathon operates on the collaborative efforts of so many work trade crew members, Creative Neighborhoods will be able to accept the majority of applicants.
 Since we do not operate on a first-come, first-served basis but rather by matching the skills and availability of applicants to the crews that need them, it takes a decent amount of time to assign each individual to a crew.
 You should expect to be notified of your crew assignment anytime between two weeks to two months from the date you apply.

 Work Trade Crew Member FAQs